CFO Mindset and Strategies

 The role of marketing in closing a sale, arises much before that concluding moment.
 While this end action is what commonly defines success, there is an entire journey that occurs before the customer even considers purchase.
 Customers that passionately want your product aren’t a feat of accident, as some enter the pipeline more interested in competitors, and others aren’t even aware of their need.
 Hence, with each customer starting from a different point, it becomes the work of marketing to patiently inch customers closer to purchase.
 Any work that converts their desires closer towards this finish line, even if not resulting in immediate sales, is productive.

 Such a perspective welcomes awareness as a key objective.
 Thus, a starting method to measure performance can be asking your target audience if they have heard of your business.
 At first, they might reply with a simple, “Yes”.
 But after a while a few might associate you with a particular industry, and later even know about your product offerings.
-Thus, signalling progress towards the purchase decision.
+Thus, signalling progress towards the purchase decision and perhaps business growth.

 2 .
 B2B customers are not as ‘rational’ as we think they are